OctopusDeploy/docs/src/pages/docs/octopus-cloud/maintenance-window.md

 :::div{.hint}
 We don’t need to perform actions on your instance daily, and most of our maintenance actions won’t take your instance offline.
 At most, you might notice a performance impact.
 The steps that require an outage typically only take a short time to complete.

+In the 4 months up to and including October 2024, Octopus Cloud instances:
+ * had an average downtime of fewer than 8 minutes per week
+ * experienced any downtime on average fewer than 2 days a week
 :::

-At the time of publishing this (April 2024), our maintenance tasks require an average of 15 minutes downtime per week.

 ## You’re in control of the schedule